Melvin Jones (American football)

-Melvin Earl Jones (born September 27, 1956) is a former American football offensive lineman in the National Football League for the Washington Redskins.
+Melvin Earl Jones (born September 27, 1956) is an American former professional football player who was an offensive lineman for the Washington Redskins of the National Football League (NFL).

-He played college football at the University of Houston and was drafted in the seventh round of the 1980 NFL Draft.
+He played college football for the Houston Cougars and was selected in the seventh round of the 1980 NFL draft.
 After getting phlebitis at the 1980 training camp, he was the injured reserve list for that season.
 He played during the 1981 season, but was cut from the 1982 team.